Ralo93/streamlit_practical/README.md

 # Streamlit: Practical Introduction to ML Project Sharing

 Welcome to this repository! 🎉 Here, you'll find an introduction to [Streamlit](https://streamlit.io/), an easy-to-use, open-source app framework for Machine Learning and Data Science enthusiasts.
-This project is part of the Data Science and Research (DSR) course, and includes all the necessary instructions and datasets to create and deploy a Streamlit app, featuring visualizations and ML-based predictions.
+This project is part of the Data Science Retreat (DSR) course, and includes all the necessary instructions and datasets to create and deploy a Streamlit app, featuring visualizations and ML-based predictions.
 After attending this class, you will know how to easily transform your data and ML models into interactive web apps that anyone can explore.

 ## Overview